IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_end_of_semester_deliverables.md

 ## FINAL SELF-ASSESSMENT

-* Please name your file as yourname_midterm_assessment.pdf
+* Please name your file as yourname_final_assessment.pdf
 * Email your final self assessment *as a pdf* to deangela.duff@nyu.edu.
 Do NOT put self assessments on basecamp, a public forum.

 **Of Project**